Hebron, Iowa

-Hebron is an unincorporated town in Adair County, Iowa, United States.
+Hebron is an unincorporated town in Grand River Township, Adair County, Iowa, United States.

+Geography

+Hebron is located in the southeastern part of Grand River Township, near the Grand River.
+It is near the junction of Vinton Avenue and 270th Street.

 History

 Founded in the 1800s, Hebron was named after the ancient city of Hebron.
-Hebron is located in the southeastern part of Grand River Township, near the Grand River.

 The Hebron Creamery operated in the community circa 1904.
 Other businesses included a general store, a barber shop, an ice house, a saw mill, and a blacksmith shop.
 A school, a post office, and the Hebron Methodist Church also operated in the community.
 The church is still in operation.

 Hebron's population was 106 in 1902, and 66 in 1925.
+The population was 16 in 1940.

+The Hebron Cemetery is located in the community.